 Because a bow is typically lightweight in design, little physical exertion is needed when carrying a bow with a shoulder sling.
 If you would like to see how to install a Bow Shoulder Sling, watch this video.

 One definite con of using a shoulder sling is that you must always be aware of your surroundings.
-Because of the fact that you have a precision piece of equipment dangling from your shoulder, absentmindedly squeezing between two trees can render hunt-ending damage to a bow sight if special care is not taken (recurve bow archer read.. the perfect recurve bow sight).
+Because you have a precision piece of equipment dangling from your shoulder, absentmindedly squeezing between two trees can render hunt-ending damage to a bow sight if special care is not taken (recurve bow archer read.. the perfect recurve bow sight).

-Also, carrying a bow with the use of a sling means that you will have one additional piece of equipment to keep up with once you reach your destination.
+Also, carrying a bow with a sling means that you will have one additional piece of equipment to keep up with once you reach your destination.